The Two and Only

-The Two and Only is the fourth studio album by American country music duo The Bellamy Brothers.
+The Two and Only is the fourth studio album by American country music duo the Bellamy Brothers.
 It was released in 1979 via Warner Bros.
 Records/Curb Records.
 It reached #9 in the US country charts and #12 in Canada.
+"If I Said You Had a Beautiful Body Would You Hold It Against Me" was nominated for a Grammy Award for "Best Country Vocal Performance by a Duo or Group".

 Three singles were released from the album.
 "Lovin' On" reached #16 in the US and #25 in the Canadian country charts in 1978.
 "If I Said You Had a Beautiful Body Would You Hold It Against Me" reached #1 in the US country charts, #24 in the Canadian country charts, #3 in the UK and #2 in Switzerland.
 "You Ain't Just Whistlin' Dixie" reached #5 in the US and #11 in the Canadian country charts.